Migrate to 100.x from 10.2.x

 ArcGISFeature objects for rendering and query purposes, a minimum set of required fields is returned, such as identifiers, geometry, fields used for symbolizing, and so on.
 You must first load the feature that you want to edit, or the edit operation will fail.
 For complete details and code examples of loading features in editing workflows, see the Edit features topic.

 Graphics are used to display temporary or ad-hoc geographic data on top of a map.
-In 10.2.x, you could add graphics to your map using a
+In 10.2.x, you added graphics to your map using a

 Also at 100.x, there is a easier pattern for identifying graphics within graphics overlays.
 The

 SceneView) identifies visible graphics in the specified graphics overlay, near the provided screen point.
-The Identify graphics code sample illustrates this technique.
+The Identify graphics code example demonstrates the usage of this method.